Deborah Fein, Ph.D., ABPP-Cn

 Kirsty Coulter, Ed.M., M.S.

-Kirsty is a fifth-year student in the Clinical Psychology Doctoral Program.
+Kirsty is a sixth-year student in the Clinical Psychology Doctoral Program.
 She is currently on internship in the Pediatric Neuropsychology track at Nicklaus Children's Hospital in Miami, FL.
 She has a background in early intervention for autism, and her research interests include individual differences in ASD presentation and progression, early intervention, and access to services.
 Kirsty completed her Bachelor’s degree in Psychology at McGill University in 2014.
 At McGill, she pursued a variety of research experiences, ranging from animal work to neuroimaging.
 After graduation, Kirsty worked in early intervention with children age 3-5 with Autism Spectrum Disorder (ASD) for two years in a publicly-funded clinic in Montreal.
 In 2017, she completed a Master’s in Mind, Brain, and Education at the Harvard Graduate School of Education.
 While in Boston, she worked for Dr. Charles Nelson, assisting on a project examining an early intervention in children at high genetic risk of developing ASD.
 In her free time, Kirsty enjoys camping and finding new trails to run.

 You can reach Kirsty at email@example.com.

 Mary Skapek, M.S.

-Mary is a fourth-year doctoral student in the Clinical Psychology program.
+Mary is a fifth-year doctoral student in the Clinical Psychology program.
 She earned a BS in Biology and minors in Neuroscience and Dance from Duke University in 2016.
 After graduation, Mary worked as a clinical research coordinator at Children’s National Health System in the Center for Autism Spectrum Disorders under Dr. Lauren Kenworthy.
 There, she served as the primary coordinator for an NIMH and Organization of Autism Research-funded executive function clinical trial for high schoolers with ASD, analyzing both behavioral and neural responses to treatment.
 She also assisted with an fMRI study of executive function across pediatric psychiatric disorders stemming from the NIMH Research Domain Criteria initiative.
 As a graduate student, she would like to understand the connection between cognition, behavior, and neural substrates to identify effective treatments that promote favorable outcome in autism.
 Outside the lab, Mary enjoys dancing, rock climbing, and exploring Connecticut with friends and family.

 You can reach Mary at firstname.lastname@example.org